 This is not Jamie.
 This is David and his polycule.
 David's polycule was not as large as Jamie's.
 David would neither confirm nor deny that he was a wizard.

-Although light-hearted, the plasticine modelling had been kinda sexually charged.
+Although lighthearted, the plasticine modeling had been sexually charged.
 Everyone was laughing and having a good time, with the exception of one too-intense middle-aged gentleman in very flowy trousers who interrogated me forever about “the nature of trust” and “what does it mean to be a writer and a person in love?”
-Also, he was on his own (JUST SAYING, GUY).
+Of course, he was by himself (JUST SAYING, GUY).

-Eventually I couldn’t do any more Significant Nods, so I dropped some Antoine de Saint-Exupéry on that shit and fled the scene.
-What’s essential is invisible to the eye, motherfuckers!
-Everyone else was pretty chill and fun.
-I asked Sol, the girl beside me (and pictured above) if it was hard to split her time equally between her three boyfriends and a few additional lovers: “Not with Google Calendar.”
+Eventually I couldn’t do any more nodding, so I fled the scene.
+Then I met Sol, the girl pictured above, and I asked her if it was hard to split her time equally between her three boyfriends and a few additional lovers.
+“Not with Google Calendar,” she said.
 Touché.

 Then it was nighttime, aka bootlegged gin o’clock, which I hadn’t intended to stay for.
-But I found myself getting increasingly drunk and at this point I had a whole host of new pals (none of whom agreed to be photographed or interviewed on record, thanks guys!), and we sat on the floor talking about multiple partner relationships, orgy experiences and how devastatingly nerdy everyone was.
+But I found myself getting increasingly drunk and at this point I had a whole host of new pals (none of whom agreed to be photographed or interviewed on record), and we sat on the floor talking about multiple partner relationships, orgy experiences, and how devastatingly nerdy everyone was.
 And that’s the thing: THEY KNOW.
 They all know they are nerdy.
-(Also might go some way to explain the lack of wanting piccies to be taken, etc).
+(This fact also might explain their lack of wanting pics to be taken.)

 A man called Dennis, in between kissing his girlfriend and stroking his boyfriend’s legs, told me that he thinks the crossover between nerd-communities like goth or vegan or whatever and polyamory comes from already being kind of on the fringes of normalcy.
 “We’re already a bit out there, so why not love however we want?” he said, before Jamie came over and gave him a lingering hug.